Judith Collins says husband David Wong-Tung makes his own social media choices

 "I've just said to him, 'Well it's not something I would do'.
 But he's an adult and he makes his own decisions."

-But some social media users have taken a different stance, labelling Wong-Tung's actions as misogynistic.
+But some social media users have taken a different stance, labelling Wong-Tung's actions misogynistic.

-Neale Jones, a former senior adviser to the Labour Party, posted on Twitter that he could "scarcely believe" Wong-Tung was resharing the memes, while former National Party press secretary Ben Thomas said Wong-Tung should delete his account and apologise.
+Neale Jones, a former senior adviser to the Labour Party, posted on Twitter that he could "scarcely believe" Wong-Tung was sharing the memes, and former National Party press secretary Ben Thomas said Wong-Tung should delete his account and apologise.

 Yesterday the National Party launched its school infrastructure plan, promising to spend $4.8 billion extra on school buildings over the next 10 years.